masato1122/Examples_QE/examples/phonon_dfpt/README.md

 ```

 Make sure that dynamical matrices (``Si.dyn*``) were obtained.

-Then, IFCs are converted to those in the real space:
+Then, convert IFCs from the reciprocal space to the real space.

 ```
 $ q2r.x < q2r.in | tee q2r.out